rugix/.github/profile/README.md

 - **Integrated Testing**: Built-in system testing framework based on VMs.
 - **SBOM Generation**: Built-in SBOM generation for regulatory compliance.

-Use both together for a complete solution, or use Rugix Ctrl with your favorite build system.
+Use Rugix Bakery and Rugix Ctrl together for a complete build-to-deployment solution, or use Rugix Ctrl with your favorite build system.
+Add Rugix Admin when you need a local web interface for device operation and service.

 **100% open-source and permissively licensed.** ❤️